Bharatanatyam: Indian Dance

 Dutta: We actually work on nine different emotions that are very distinctly taught and nurtured throughout the whole progression of learning.
 So it's less about, you know, it being erotic, and more about how do you interpret love in different contexts and tell your story.

 AJC: And on those nine emotions you're talking about, are they all nine positive emotions?
-Are they all nine emotions related to lover's anger and silence?
+Are they all nine emotions related to lover's anger and sadness?

 Dutta: No, there is anger, fear, sadness, happiness, peace, or calm, compassion, and wonder.